 Assistant Residence Director (ARD): An experienced student staff member and leader.
 The ARD assists the Residence Director with such things as RA supervision, serving on task forces within Housing and Residence Life, and aiding their RAs in programming efforts.
 The ARD reports directly to the Residence Director and provides for the management of the area in the Residence Director’s absence.

 Chaplain-in-Residence: The University assigns a Jesuit Priest, Religious Sister, lay person, or student chaplain to some residence halls.
-Jesuit and Lay Chaplains may also be serving as full-time staff, administrators or faculty members who wish to take the time to get to know students on a spiritual level.
-The primary reason for assigning a chaplain to a residence hall is to provide spiritual leadership to staff and students, along with being a resource for faith-based.
+Jesuit and Lay Chaplains may also be serving as full-time staff, administrator, or faculty members who wish to take the time to get to know students on a spiritual level.
+The primary reason for assigning a chaplain to a residence hall is to provide spiritual leadership to staff and students, along with being a resource for faith-based needs.

 Residence Director (RD): These are full-time, permanent professional level employees who possess at least a bachelor’s degree and most often a graduate level degree.
-These individuals live in the residence halls and supervise a block comprising of between 275 to 500 residents.
+These individuals live in the residence halls and supervise a block comprising of between 350to 600 residents.
 The RD serves as the direct supervisor of the RAs, facilitates open lines of communication between Residence Hall Staff members and residents, and is concerned with developing an overall living-learning culture within the building.